-Meet Alex Brown our Quantitative Project manager.
-Alex has been with us since 2012 in numerous roles starting as a telephone interviewer and working his way up to project manager.
+Meet Alex Brown our Client Success Manager.
+Alex has been with us since 2012 in numerous roles starting as a telephone interviewer and working his way up to Client Success Manager.

 Why a career in market research?

 "The honest answer is that I fell into it.
 I started as an itinerant telephone interviewer but luckily I was in a company that was happy to give opportunities ‘in the ranks’; as I became more involved on project work I decided I wanted to turn what was previously just a job into a career – I enjoyed being given a research problem and engineering the best way to solve it and helping a business to grow and flourish is a very rewarding out come from meeting that challenge."